The HEMCO configuration file¶

 DiagnTimeStamp

-This option must be explicity added to the HEMCO configuration file.
-If omitted, the default behavior will be
+This option must be explicity added to the HEMCO configuration

 .